eam-00/Notes/tmp.md

 Annie Jacobsen:
 Nuclear War: A Scenario
-The Pentagon's Brain: An Uncensored History of DARPA, America's Top-Secret Military Research Agency Operation Paperclip: The Secret Intelligence Program that Brought Nazi Scientists to America
+The Pentagon's Brain: An Uncensored History of DARPA, America's Top-Secret Military Research Agency

 Brian Keene
 Conquerer Worms